DistAlgo/alda/README.md

 ## 2. Using the extension with rules
-- A set of Datalog rules can be written as easy as a Python function
+- A set of Datalog rules can be written easily using the syntax of a Python function:
   ```python
 	def rules(name='name_of_rule'):
 		conclusion_1, if_(condition_1, condition_2, ...)